jasoncsmith/React-SlideShow/README.md

 # React Slider Demo
-A small custom code demo written in React 18 using functional components
+A small custom code demo written in React 18 using functional components.

 # To View